mactinite/blogmac/readme.md

 # BlogMac
-### a blogging platform built on NodeJS, Express, and Mongoose
+### Another blogging platform / CMS built on NodeJS, Express, and Mongoose

 I am currently building this blogging platform (soon to be CMS?) for personal use.